 Woodlawn offers summer educational camps for children.
 Learning at Woodlawn is fun and connects students with the past in an unforgettable way.
-For students grades 1-7, Camp Woodlawn is a two-week summer camp experience.
+For students grades 1-7, Camp Woodlawn is a four-week summer camp experience.
 Camp activities will include plenty of outdoor time, scavenger hunts, map reading activities, arts and crafts, reading workshops, tree identification walks, and more!
+Campers may attend multiple sessions.

 Your child will make music and art, learn about the natural world, and explore the history of our great neighborhood and city — in a small-group setting and with experienced and caring instructors, students learn the incredible and inspiring stories of some of Woodlawn’s notables such as the musicians in our famous Jazz Corner, explorers, entrepreneurs and more.